This post contains affiliate links. Please read our disclosure policy.

 I have used a lot of different oils to season cast iron, and upfront, I want to say, I have never had a bad experience.

+For me, if I want to do a quick season, I use coconut oil.
 This oil is great for seasoning cast irons in the oven, which you can read about here.

-It does make the baking process a bit quicker, allowing me to apply more coats to my skillet in less time.
+But I do like it because it does make the baking process a bit quicker, allowing me to apply more coats to my skillet in less time.

 • Avocado oil: 520°F